bqfan/fast-anagrams-search/README.md

 As the dictionary resides in db, it can hold very large dictionaries!

-The dictionary raw files are in ./db folder.
+The dictionary raw files are in db folder.
+It may take very long time to upload large_dictionary.txt.

+An alternatie way without uploading the large dictionary is to rename development.sqlite3.large to development.sqlite3 in db folder.

 Reference: https://github.com/gabrielhilal/anagrams.git